maxtoroq/maxtoroq.github.io/XCST/docs/getting-started.md

 ## Code Generation

-While you can use the `Xcst.Compiler` API to generate code for your XCST programs yourself, the most common scenario is to ship compiled code and generate it as part of your build process in Visual Studio.
+While you can use the `Xcst.Compiler` API to generate code for your XCST packages yourself, the most common scenario is to ship compiled code and generate it as part of your build process in Visual Studio.

 ### MSBuild